 Utilize newly updated information technology to the fullest potential.
-In this regard there is a renewed effort to ensure that each member of the division is proficient in the use of available technology to increase efficiency and sharing of information, not only within our division and department, but also with clients.
-Half of this division's attorneys have been outfitted with laptops this past year increasing capacity to work from remote locations.
-This is a huge step forward and it is working very well.
+In this regard there is a continuing effort to ensure that each member of the division is proficient in the use of available technology to increase efficiency and sharing of information, not only within our division and department, but also with clients.
+Half of this division's attorneys are outfitted with laptops and we have internet access to office email.
+This increases our capacity to work from remote locations and has improved our capabilities.